emagiz/emdocs/mds/microlearning/novice-create-your-transformations-xml-to-json.md

 ### 3.3 Needed support objects

-However eMagiz needs to be told whether a input and/or output message is JSON.
+However, eMagiz needs to be told whether the input and/or output message is JSON.
 To tell this to the flow component you will need some support objects.
 If you build an API Gateway flow this will be done automatically based on the settings in Design.
-The crucial part in this is the virtual root.
+The crucial part of this is the virtual root.
 Remember we told you to create an extra entity in Design in your system message when the root of the JSON had a name?
 This is the reason why.
 As JSON can in theory have multiple roots which XML cannot have, yet we use the same underlying technology in eMagiz to transform both of them (JSON to JSON, JSON to XML, XML to JSON, XML to XML) you need to take this into account.

-In this case we want to transform from XML to JSON and therefore you need a JSON Result factory within your flow.
-In this component you need to define your virtual root based on your system message in Design.
+In this case, we want to transform from XML to JSON and therefore you need a JSON Result factory within your flow.
+In this component, you need to define your virtual root based on your system message in Design.
 This is always the name of the root entity as defined as your system message in Design.
-In the example shown above this will mean that the virtual root for this example is root.
+In the example shown above, this will mean that the virtual root for this example is root.

 <p align="center"><img src="../../img/microlearning/novice-create-your-transformations-xml-to-json--json-result-factory.png"></p>

 The JSON result factory is needed for your validation.
-However to also support the transformation from XML to JSON you need an additional support object called JSON result transformer
+However, to also support the transformation from XML to JSON you need an additional support object called JSON result transformer

 <p align="center"><img src="../../img/microlearning/novice-create-your-transformations-xml-to-json--json-result-transformer.png"></p>

-Don't forget to properly link the support objects to the correct flow components in order for it to work.
-In the offramp you need to link the support objects to the transformation.
-In the exit you need to link the JSON result factory to the validation.
+Don't forget to properly link the support objects to the correct flow components for them to work.
+In the offramp, you need to link the support objects to the transformation.
+In the exit, you need to link the JSON result factory to the validation.

 After having done this you can use the unit testing functionality of eMagiz to test your work.
 If you are unsure how this functionality works please take a look at the segment on unit testing in the Crash Course Platform.